-What’s the secret?
+What’s the secret to juicy chops?
 Read on!

-How to make pork chops juicy
+How to cook the most tender and juiciest pork chops

 Use a salt-based rub or brine to guarantee juicy pork chops every time.

 Rub a mixture of spices on both sides of the pork chops.

-Alternatively, a quick brine of kosher salt and water for a few hours in the refrigerator promises to keep your pork chops from drying out while cooking.
+Alternatively, a quick wet brine of kosher salt and water for a few hours in the refrigerator promises to keep your pork chops from drying out while cooking.

-It’s the perfect pan for the stove top that heats up quickly, retains its heat and can be transferred to the oven to finish cooking.
+It’s the perfect pan for the stovetop that heats up quickly, retains its heat and can be transferred to the gentle heat of the oven to finish cooking.